lcim/capstone-booknotes/README.md

 From the files downloaded here, run __nodemon ./index.js__ and your app is up and running.

 __Note:__ use your password to replace my password in the db settings in index.js file.
 You may keep other values the same; if you make any change in these values especially the port number during installation, make sure to effect it within the file.
+To learn more on PostgreSql visit __[PostgreSql tutorials](https://www.postgresqltutorial.com/)__.

 ## Below is a short video clip on how the app works.
 Enjoy!